Storage Devices – Learn the Definitions, Types, and Examples

 Magnetic storage devices: Magnetic storage is one of the most popular storage devices in use today.
 This is highly influenced by the fact that it comes in very large sizes and is a very cheap form of technology used to store information.
 These devices have the ability to be written to and read time and again.

-These types of devices use a type of magnetic technology to both read and write information and data.
+These types of devices use magnetic technology to both read and write information and data.

 Examples of magnetic storage devices are: